Zviad Kvachantiradze: In politics and Parliament

 Before joining politics Kvatchantiradze has been the Chairman-in-office of the board of the Georgian Quality Foundation since February 2010..
 Since April 2012 founding member of the major oppositional political party "Georgian Dream- Democratic Georgia".
 In the last parliamentary elections (October 1, 2012) Georgian Dream as the political coalition under leadership of Bidzina Ivanishvili and Zviad Kvatchantiradze, as majoritarian candidate in the District No.60 in Ozurgeti from the Georgian Dream coalition won the elections and became ruling majority in the Parliament of Georgia, as well as Kvatchantiradze became a Member of the 8th Parliament of Georgia.
 Since October 3, 2012 Kvatchantiradze elected a First Vice Chairman of the Parliamentary Committee on Foreign Relations and Member at European Integration Committee.
 At the same time, in June 2015 he has been confirmed as Co-Chairman of the EU-Georgia Parliamentary Committee on Association.In 2015-2016 he was elected a Leader of Majority.
-In 2016 he was elected a MP of the 9th Parliament.
+In 2016 he was elected an MP of the 9th Parliament.
 2016-2019 he was a Chairman of the Parliamentary Committee on Diaspora and Caucasus Issues.
 In February 2019 he went to opposition and became an independent Member of Parliament.